moodyRahman/moodysoftdevgang/README.md

 # moodysoftdevgang

-our anthem is hand of god by jon bellion go listen to it, an absolute bop
+our anthem is Death of a bachelor by p!atd go listen to it, an absolute bop